alexarch21/history-explorer-card/README.md

         fill: rgba(0,0,0,0)
 ```

-And a more advanced one:
+And a more advanced example:

 ```yaml
 type: custom:history-explorer-card